slonigiraf/whitepaper/slonigiraf/ENG.md

 &nbsp;

-To estimate what tutor roles students can play in the Slonigiraf educational model and what are probabilities of playing such roles let's examine a class consisting of 32 students.
+To estimate what tutor roles students can play in the Slonig educational model and what are probabilities of playing such roles let's examine a class consisting of 32 students.
 We will explain later why the chances of different roles are more or less the same in any student group size.

 **Tutor of 0 tutees role**: as shown in Figure 2. half of the students (16 from 32) gains a skill in the last session.
 That means they will pay for tutoring and getting a diploma but will not earn money by tutoring such skill as there will be no students who need it.
 If the class consists of 32 students, there will be 16 such students (depicted with the digit "0" in Figure 2).